jenkrame21/react-stateful-widgets/README.md

 ### Task 1: Project Set Up

 - [x] Create a forked copy of this project.
-- [x] Add your team lead as collaborator on Github.
 - [x] Clone your OWN fork of the repository using your terminal.
 - [x] CD into the project base directory.
 - [x] Download project dependencies by running `npm install`.